 As you can see from the example post above, Taqyeem lets you insert your summarized review directly into your post.
 You create the review summaries in the same area your write your posts, and you can define where you would like the summary displayed.

-It comes with Google Fonts built right in and it easily allows you to change its colors so that you can get the look of the boxes to match your site.
-On top of that, it comes with its own widgets that can be displayed in your sidebars or footer areas, and supports Google Rich Snippets.
-It is a premium plugin, but for everything that you get out of it, $16 ain’t half bad.
+It comes with Google Fonts built right in, and it easily allows you to change its colors so that you can get the look of the boxes to match your site.
+On top of that, it comes with its own widgets that can be displayed in your sidebars or footer areas, and supports Google Rich Snippets (see how important these can be?).
+It is a premium plugin, but for everything that you get out of it, $25 ain’t half bad.

-At just over $20, this has all the good stuff that you would need and expect in a premium review based plugin.
+At $27, this has all the good stuff that you would need and expect in a premium review based plugin.
 It has the regular review capabilities that you would want, like listing pros and cons and rating features on a single product, however, this plugin also comes with the ability to build review comparison charts to help your viewer in the decision making process.

 Since the plugin has multiple options, it will take some time to really get the hang of things.
 The author has a link on their page that lets viewers test out the plugin to get an idea of how it works.
 Feel free to give it a test-run before you buy it.

 If you’re not already using a rating or review plugin, perhaps now is the time to consider one of the options above.
-The majority of the ones listed are free to use, so you can test out as many as you like until you find the perfect one for you.
+The majority of these are free, and even the premium options are relatively affordable.
+You can even use a free one to see if you need one, and then go Pro.

-Whether you’re a casual or professional blogger, a business owner, or a web designer, there are clear benefits to displaying reviews and ratings in a clean and eye catching way – the biggest upside being that of conversion.
+Whether you’re a casual or professional blogger, a business owner, or a web designer, displaying reviews and ratings in a clean and eye catching way can lead to additional engagement, retnetion, and conversation from your audience.

 Article Thumbnail Image by venimo / Shutterstock.com